tarwn/lessthandot-hugo/blogs/content/posts/2011-02-02-using-database-snapsot-as-a.md

 FROM    Test..TestTable
 ```

 Just a couple of things to consider.
-If you have a lot of activity in your database then the database snapshot might grow considerably, be aware of that or you will run out of space if you placed the database snapshot on a drive that doesn&#8217;t have a lot of space.
+If you have a lot of activity in your database then the database snapshot might grow considerably, be aware of that or you will run out of space if you placed the database snapshot on a drive that doesn't have a lot of space.

-If you data gets updated frequently then this won&#8217;t work either, the table in question for us was one where we had end of day values stored.
+If you data gets updated frequently then this won't work either, the table in question for us was one where we had end of day values stored.

 To drop the snapshot, you just use a regular DROP DATABASE command